Florida Beach Reopens One Day After Double Shark Attack

 Theobald experienced damage to his foot in the form of four-inch lacerations and possible tendon injury.

-Unfortunately, in Playadina, Florida, a 14-year-old had to be airlifted to Arnold Palmer Children’s Hospital in Orlando, Florida on Saturday after suffering a possible shark bite, according to a Brevard Times report.
+Unfortunately, in Playadina, Florida, a 14-year-old had to be airlifted to Arnold Palmer Children’s Hospital in Orlando, Florida, on Saturday after suffering a possible shark bite, according to a Brevard Times report.
 The teen’s injury occurred at Playalinda Beach in Brevard County.
-The Titusville, Florida teen had been surfing for the very first time when something caused a big gash in on her left thigh.
+The Titusville, Florida, teen had been surfing for the very first time when something caused a big gash in on her left thigh.

 Crews from both Kennedy Space Center and Brevard County Fire Rescue responded to the incident, which happened on a remote beach.
-While there’s no official confirmation the injury came from a shark, rescuers believe it was either a shark bite or a bit from another “toothy sea creature.”
+While there’s no official confirmation the injury came from a shark, rescuers believe it was either a shark bite or a bite from another “toothy sea creature.”
 There’s also a possibility that the gash could’ve come from the girl’s surfboard.

 Florida has more than its fair share of shark bite incidents.
 In fact, in 2017, 58 percent of U.S. shark bites and 35 percent of the world’s shark bites happened in Florida.